Seabather's eruption

 Seabather's eruption is an itching dermatitis caused by a hypersensitivity reaction to the immature nematocysts of larval-stage thimble jellyfish (Linuche unguiculata), sea anemones (Edwardsiella lineata) and other larval cnidarians.
-The cause is sometimes attributed to "sea lice" or "sea ants", but sea lice (Caligidae) are crustacean parasites of fish only.
+The eruption is sometimes attributed to "sea lice" or "sea ants", but sea lice (Caligidae) are crustacean parasites of fish only.

 It should not be confused with swimmer's itch.

 Symptoms and signs

-Symptoms generally arise later after one takes a shower.
+Symptoms generally arise later after showering.
 It is unusual to notice the eruptions immediately.
-Symptoms can last from a few days up to two weeks, the shorter time being the norm.
+Symptoms can last from a few days up to, exceptionally, two weeks.